 But the truth is that Jesus felt all the struggles that we do, including temptations to sin, so he empathizes with us to help us grow in emotional wholeness and holiness (Hebrews 4:15).

-If we admire and bond with Jesus the Feeler then it will help us put more value on the emotions that we other people have.
+If we admire and bond with Jesus the Feeler then it will help us put more value on the emotions that we and other people have.
 It will encourage us to convey more emotion in our relating, praying, leading, preaching, and teaching.
 It will help us to clothe ourselves with the compassion, kindness, humility, gentleness, and patience of Christ (Colossians 3:12).

 Social psychology research backs this way of thinking about feelings by showing that emotional intelligence is the key to success in relationships and work and it starts with self-awareness.